August 14, 2025

 Introduction and Opening

-The meeting was introduced by Lucy Maikweki (SSLN), who welcomed participants and outlined the purpose of the session.
+The webinar was introduced by Lucy Maikweki (SSLN), who welcomed participants and outlined the purpose of the session.
 She then handed over to Prof. Mulenga (Ministry of Health, Zambia), who officially opened the meeting and underscored the urgency of consolidating HIV prevention gains through evidence-driven and equitable PrEP rollout.
 Wawira Nyagah (AVAC) chaired the session, setting out the objectives and situating discussions within SSLN’s agenda of peer learning and implementation support.

 • Hasina Subedar (National Department of Health, South Africa) shared lessons from South Africa’s rollout of CAB and DVR, stressing the importance of multisectoral engagement and provider preparedness.